 Five High-Profit Design Ideas That Convert Last Minute Shoppers

-You can also reap big by focusing on high-profit print-on-demand design ideas that target buyers willing to pay a premium for "feels personal" instead of "looks generic."
-Here are five last minute gift ideas that consistently convert higher-AOV shoppers — including the "person who already has everything" buyer.
+You can also reap big by focusing on high-profit print-on-demand design ideas that target buyers willing to pay a premium for “feels personal” instead of “looks generic.”
+Here are five that consistently convert higher-AOV shoppers, including the “person who already has everything” buyer.

 Hyper-Personalized Text & Monograms